mmarchetti90/RNASeq_Alignment/README.md

 # RNASeq_Alignment
-Nextflow pipeline for RNASeq reads alignement
+Nextflow pipeline for RNASeq reads alignement.

 Simple Nextflow pipeline for FastQC and alignemnt of RNASeq raw reads.